"

 Unit 5: Conducting Independent Research

 Journals, magazines, and newspapers are important sources for up-to-date information in all disciplines.
-Read about the four categories of sources below:
+You will use two main types of sources from the UW Libraries:

 Types of sources